-Data labeling or annotation is crucial for numerous real-world machine learning tasks like, for example, search and retrieval \citep{gligorov2013evaluation}, medical imaging \citep{wang2019medical}, and translation and summarization \citep{sarhan2020can}.
-If humans were perfect at labelling data, a single round of annotation would suffice, however, the probability that the annotator gives the correct answer (which we define as annotator reliability) varies widely across its population.
-Hence it is common to gather a noisy label set~\citep{li2014wisdom} by requesting annotations from distinct annotators for each task before aggregating them~\citep{huang-etal-2023-incorporating}.
+Data labeling or annotation is crucial for numerous real-world machine learning tasks like, for example, search and retrieval \citep{gligorov2013evaluation,JMLR:v18:16-206}, medical imaging \citep{wang2019medical}, and translation and summarization \citep{sarhan2020can}.
+If humans were perfect at labelling data, a single round of annotation would suffice, however, worker reliability varies widely across its population.
+Hence it is common to gather a noisy label set~\citep{li2014wisdom} by requesting annotations from distinct workers for each task before aggregating them~\citep{huang-etal-2023-incorporating}.
 The most commonly used aggregation method is \textit{Majority Vote} (MV).
 MV estimation selects the class label that receives the highest number of votes from distinct annotators for a given task.
 Despite being easy to implement, it fails to recover true labels when incorrect annotations begin to dominate.
-The theoretical lower bound on the minimum achievable error given the true annotator noise was described by~\citet{nitzan1981characterization}.
-Assuming there is an oracle revealing the true annotator noise and class distribution, it reduces to the \textit{maximum a posteriori} estimate with each vote weighted by the odds ratio of the annotator's reliability and the class distribution.
-Correspondingly, we refer to this estimate as the oracle MAP (oMAP) that is practically unknown without access to such an oracle.
+The theoretical lower bound on the minimum achievable error given the true worker noise was described by~\cite{nitzan1981characterization}.
+Assuming there is an oracle revealing the true worker noise and class distribution, it reduces to the \textit{maximum a posteriori} estimate with each vote weighted by the odds ratio of the worker's reliability and the class distribution. \blfootnote{ $^\diamondsuit$Equal contribution. \\ $^\spadesuit$Work done while at Sapienza. \\ $^\clubsuit$Work done while at Amazon. \\ Correspondence to: \href{purifian@amazon.lu}{\texttt{purifian@amazon.lu}} } Correspondingly, we refer to this estimate as the oracle MAP (oMAP) that is practically unknown without access to such an oracle.
 This makes the problem ill-posed~\citep{spurling2021estimating,shi2021learning} for which numerous methods have been proposed in literature.
-The earliest from~\citet{dawid} (DS) uses expectation-maximization (EM), followed by other iterative~\citep{glad, mace} and non-iterative methods~\citep{li2019exploiting,yang2024lightweight}.
-Some of these methods offer guarantees on the expected error rate $\exe[\err]$\footnote{The error rate $\err$ is defined as: $\err\!=\!\frac{1}{|\{\y,\hat{y}\}|}\sum_{\{\y,\hat{y}\}}\ind[\hat{y}\!\neq\!\y]$} of their estimate $\hat{y}$ of the true label $\y$.
+The earliest from~\cite{dawid} (DS) uses expectation-maximization (EM), followed by several iterative~\citep{glad, mace} and non-iterative methods~\citep{li2019exploiting,yang2024lightweight}.
+Some of these methods offer guarantees on the expected error rate $\exe[\err]$ of their estimate $\hat{y}$ of the true label $\y$ where $\err\!=\!\frac{1}{|\{\y,\hat{y}\}|}\sum_{\{\y,\hat{y}\}}\ind[\hat{y}\!\neq\!\y]$.
 They help understand \textit{``How many more annotations would I need for $\exe[\err]$ to be arbitrarily small?''} or say \textit{``What is minimum $\exe[\err]$ reachable given my annotation budget?''} However, they do not help decide \textit{``Which method is to be preferred for label aggregation on my data?''} or \textit{``Does MV achieve the lowest achievable error for my annotation job?''}.